 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Avigation easements are also sometimes called aviation easements — which gives you a big hint to the term’s meaning.
 It has to do with air rights, and who is entitled to them.
 These types of restrictions are commonly found with properties near airports, and they define how close an aircraft may or may not come to a building, or which property lines it may or may not cross.

-An easement is the right to use designated parts of another person’s land for special circumstances, such as gaining access when necessary.
-Easement can be both granted by the government to organizations like utility companies or used by the government to create public space, such as a sidewalk.
+There are all types of easements, which give the right to use designated parts of another person’s land for special circumstances, such as gaining access when necessary.
+Easements can be granted to organizations like utility companies, for example, so that they can maintain power or sewer lines.

 Avigation easement example

-William and Kate own a home in a cul-de-sac near the airport.
-They have a large man-made pond on their land that attracts a lot of birds.
-The local government wants to expand the runway of the airport, and it needs that airspace free of obstructions to meet legal regulations regarding aircraft landings.
-The birds flocking to the couple’s pond could endanger aircraft, so an avigation easement is obtained.
-An appraiser determines the pond is worth $250,000 to the value of the home, so the government tells William and Kate to remove the pond and in return it will compensate them for that amount.
+Here’s an example of avigation easement in action: Let’s say William and Jane own a home near an airport.
+They have a large pond on their land that attracts a lot of birds.
+The local government wants to expand the airport’s runway, and it needs that airspace free of obstructions to meet legal regulations regarding aircraft landings.
+The birds flocking to the couple’s pond could endanger an aircraft, so an avigation easement is obtained.
+An appraiser determines that the pond adds $250,000 to the home’s value, so the government tells William and Jane to remove the pond and, in return, compensates them for that amount.

 Generally, when you buy a piece of property, the air rights above the land itself are included in the purchase.
 One notable exception to this, though, is anything zoned near an airport.
 The Federal Aviation Administration came out with model zoning ordinances in 1987 to limit the height of objects around airports.
 Many counties and municipalities have since adopted this method of zoning around airports.
 If your real estate purchase does not include the air rights above your property, your real estate agent or attorney should definitely point it out to you.